 The best way of checking the setting of the lamp is to stand the motor cycle in front of a light coloured wall at a distance of about 25 feet.
-If necessary, slacken the two screws on the nacelle rim or lamp side according to model, and move the lamp until, with the main driving light switched on, the beam is projected straight ahead and parallel with the ground.
+If necessary, slacken the two screws on the nacelle rim, and move the lamp until, with the main driving light switched on, the beam is projected straight ahead and parallel with the ground.
 With the lamp in this position, the height of the beam centre on the wall should be the same as the height of the centre of the headlamp from the ground.